ntnuiotenergy/OpenEMPIRE/README.md

 To download, you need to install Git and clone the repository.
 Note that the repository makes use of Git Large File Storage (LFS) which also needs to be installed for input data-files to be downloaded when cloning the repository.
 Once both Git and Git LFS has been successfully installed, the model is downloaded to the desired directory.

-To plot figures with Basemap, please follow the following instructions for installing it: https://github.com/matplotlib/basemap.

 # Software Structure
-EMPIRE consists of five programming scripts:
+EMPIRE consists of a programming script used to run the model:

-<b>(1)	run.py:</b> The main script used to run EMPIRE.
-It links to all other scripts.
+<b>	scripts/run.py:</b> The main script used to run EMPIRE.
 This is the only script a user of EMPIRE needs to use and potentially modify.

+**Note:** The main run-script (scipts/run.py), can run a small test instance of EMPIRE that usually finishes in 1-2 min.
+A normal test instance requires around 140 GB RAM and thus needs to be run on a high performance cluster (HPC).

+The run script uses the empire package that consists of these core modules:

-<b>(2)	Empire.py:</b> Contains the abstract formulation of EMPIRE in Pyomo.
+<b>(1)	empire.py:</b> Contains the abstract formulation of EMPIRE in Pyomo.
 This script also contains code related to printing the results.

-<b>(3)	scenario_random.py:</b> Generates random operational scenarios as .tab-files through sampling.
+<b>(2)	scenario_random.py:</b> Generates random operational scenarios as .tab-files through sampling.

-<b>(4)	reader.py:</b> Generates .tab-files input based on data provided in Excel workbooks.
+<b>(3)	reader.py:</b> Generates .tab-files input based on data provided in Excel workbooks.

-<b>(5)	test_run.py:</b> Same as the main run-script (run.py), but it is linked to a small test instance of EMPIRE that usually finishes in 1-2 min.
+<b>(4)	config.py:</b> Defines two configuration objects used by Empire.

+<b>(5)	model_runner.py:</b> Methods used for setting up an Empire run.

+In addition there are modules containing input and output clients, that can be used to read and alter input data, and read ouput/results data.

 In the repository, the ‘Data handler’-folder contains the Excel workbooks that are used to store and modify input data.
 The workbooks are contained within folders representing instance-versions of EMPIRE, e.g. ‘europe_v50’.
 The ‘test’-folder contains input data for a small test-instance of EMPIRE.
 Within an instance-version in the ‘Data handler’-folder, there is a folder called ‘ScenarioData’ containing large data sets used to generate stochastic scenarios in EMPIRE.
 If EMPIRE is run with random scenario generation, representative time series are sampled once per scenario and season for each random input parameter.